rstudio/rstudio-conf-2022-program/working-with-people/how-to-be-pollinator.md

 talk_id: 22075
 talk_slug: how-to-be-pollinator
 talk_type: regular
+talk_tags: [communication, community, interop]
 session_slug: working-with-people
-block: 4-4-session
 # ---- Edit information below this line ----
 # The title of your talk
-talk_title: How to be a pollinatoR
+talk_title: "How to be a pollinatoR"
 # A short version of the title, suitable for small displays
 talk_title_short: How to be a pollinatoR
 # A link to your talk's materials, when ready